 New York City is composed of five boroughs.
 While Manhattan and Staten Island are islands, Brooklyn and Queens are geographically part of Long Island, and the Bronx is attached to the US mainland.
 The islands are linked by bridges, tunnels and ferries.
 Check here for helpful NYC maps and guides.

-New York City is on eastern standard time (Greenwich mean time minus four hours during daylight saving time, from March into early November, and minus five hours the rest of the year).
+New York City is on Eastern Standard Time (Greenwich mean time minus four hours during daylight saving time, from about mid-March into early November, and minus five hours the rest of the year).

 International Visitors and Arrivals from Abroad

-If you're visiting New York City from outside the United States, you may need a visa to enter the country.
-For details, visit the US State Department's visa information website.
+If you’re visiting New York City from outside the United States, you may need a visa to enter the country.
+For details, visit the US Department of State’s website.

 Trusted Traveler Programs